michallepicki/blog/_posts/2021-11-06-playwright-and-phoenix-ecto-sql-sandbox.md

 ## Testing registration

-Let's write a test that registers a user, waits a few seconds, refreshes the page and confirms there is only one user registered.
-This is just to see that sandboxing works as intended.
+To see that sandboxing works as intended, we can write a test that registers a user, waits a few seconds, refreshes the page and confirms there is only one user registered.

 {% capture c %}{% raw %}
 test "registering a user", %{page: page} do